cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - What are todays values for [Aruba]{"entity": "country_code", "value": "AW"}
 - What are todays values in [España]{"entity": "country_code", "value": "ES"}
 - What are todays values at [Česko]{"entity": "country_code", "value": "CZ"}
+- What are todays values at the [Republic of Seychelles]{"entity": "country_code", "value": "SC"}
 - What are todays values of covid in [Guernesei]{"entity": "country_code", "value": "GG"}
 - i would like to know the current numbers of [Antártida]{"entity": "country_code", "value": "AQ"}.
 - i would like to know the current numbers at [Pākistān]{"entity": "country_code", "value": "PK"}.
 - i would like to know the current numbers of covid in [Kingdom of Cambodia]{"entity": "country_code", "value": "KH"}.
+- i would like to know the current numbers of covid in the [Kingdom of Cambodia]{"entity": "country_code", "value": "KH"}.
 - situation in [Murutaane]{"entity": "country_code", "value": "MR"}
 - situation at [Saint Lucia]{"entity": "country_code", "value": "LC"}.
 - situation covid in [Guinea-Bissau]{"entity": "country_code", "value": "GW"}.